Precious Hearts Romances Presents

 Precious Hearts Romances Presents is a 5-day Philippine program broadcast on ABS-CBN.
 It mainly focuses on adaptations of the best selling paperbacks distributed by company holder Precious Hearts Romances.
-Its first run was from May 4, 2009, to September 27, 2019.
-The series returned on its second run, premiering on April 30, 2018, with Araw Gabi, replacing Hanggang Saan.
-The management decided to reboot the said series after five years, which will be under the RSB Unit.
-The show ended on September 27, 2019.
+Its first run was from May 4, 2009 to April 5, 2013, replacing Pieta and was replaced by Dugong Buhay.
+The series returned on its second run from April 30, 2018 to September 27, 2019, replacing Hanggang Saan and was replaced by Sandugo.
+The management decided to reboot the series after five years, which will be under the RSB Unit.

+This series is streaming online on Jeepney TV on its 3:00 PM and 3:30 PM timeslot replacing Mirabella.